GuillemMasdemont/Mathematics-manim-video/README.md

 The code written in this github repository is aimed for other students or programmers who seek examples of manim animations.
 This code was written for a university mathematics video competition which took place in 2023.
 The final video result can be seen here: https://www.youtube.com/watch?v=ent_SkPIj4I.

 The whole video was sliced into twelve scences.
-All the scenes can be downloaded from the scene_video and the corresponding code can be found in scene_code file.
-(I'll be uploading all the content through the following months.)
+All the scenes can be downloaded from the scene_video directory and the corresponding code can be found in scene_code directory.
+(I'll be uploading all the content throughout the following months.)

 When it comes to using Manim library: